freezy/android-seed/README.md

 2. Import the project as a Gradle project.
 This can take a while.
 Specially downloading 30 megs of Gradle binaries usually takes 30 minutes (Gradle, CDN, please!).
 Once that's done, it downloads all the deps on first run.
 This is usually faster.
-3. Open *Run Configurations*, click on *Defaults*, *Android Tests* and put `com.google.android.apps.common.testing.testrunner.GoogleInstrumentationTestRunner` as the instrumentation runner (pro tip: click browse and type *GITR*).
+3. Open *Run Configurations*, click on *Defaults*, *Android Tests* and put `android.support.test.runner.AndroidJUnitRunner` as the instrumentation runner (pro tip: click browse and type *ajr*).
 This makes Android Studio use the Espresso runner instead of the default one.
 4. For the Robolectric tests, create a new **JUnit** configuration, name it *Robolectric* and put the
    following: